mbijon/MegaAgent/README.md

 Some experiments are shown in `examples/` using an older version of MegaAgent.
 You can use the same prompt while substituting other files with the latest version.

+## Contributor Guide

+New contributors should start with [AGENTS.md](AGENTS.md), which documents project layout, commands for running/testing, coding conventions, and review expectations.

 ## Experimental Results

 ### RQ1: Quantitative experiments using gpt-4o as backbone